Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

     ![example image of git clone](images/git-clone.png)

-7. Open the index.html in the folder that you clone the poject.
+7. Open the index.html in the folder that you clone the project.

 ### __Credits__